liximomo/vscode-sftp/README.md

 The password parameter is optional but if you don't add it, you will be constantly prompted for a password.
 Note that you must escape any backslashes and other special characters with a backslash.

-There are other Example Configs below.
+There are other Example configurations below.

 3. Save and close the `sftp.json` file.
 4. `Ctrl+Shift+P` on Windows/Linux or `Cmd+Shift+P` on Mac open command palette.